samhuk/exhibitor/contributing/development.md

 From the repo root dir:

+Run `make patch` to patch the package version. `make minor` and `make major` are also available, but these should be very rarely used.

 Run `make prepublish`

 `/dist/npm/exhibitor/lib` will now be populated and is ready for puiblishing to npm.

-Run `make npm-publish-dry` for a dry-run test of the npm publish.
+Run `make npm-publish-dry`

-Run `make npm-publish` to publish to npm.
-Be sure the increment the version.
+Run `make npm-publish`

 ## Debugging